Workplace Environment

 Mental and Physical Health Promotion Committee

-In 2006, we established the Mental and Physical Health Promotion Committee, a Company-wide cross-department organization that includes the Company, industrial physicians, public health nurses, the health insurance union, and the labor union, and formulated a medium-term action plan to continue our efforts to advance our Health and Productivity Management.
-We mainly plan events and promote various measures to promote the physical and mental health of our employees.
+In fiscal 2006, we established the Mental and Physical Health Promotion Committee, a Group-wide, cross-departmental organization that includes the company, occupational health physicians, public health nurses, the health insurance union, and the labor union, and we formulated a medium-term action plan to continue our efforts to advance our health and productivity management.
+We mainly plan events and promote various measures to encourage improvement in the physical and mental health of our employees.

 Major Initiatives